 1. Encourage staff to get informed

-According to a recent YouGov poll, employers’ attitudes towards autistic adults are slowly improving, but two-thirds worry about getting the support they give to an autistic employee wrong.
+According to a recent YouGov poll in the UK, employers’ attitudes towards autistic adults are slowly improving, but two-thirds worry about getting the support they give to an autistic employee wrong.

 Speech language pathologist Dunagan explains that employers and staff should be encouraged to find out more about autism.
 “Encouraging all staff to understand the diagnosis would prevent autistic employees from masking their symptoms—a key cause of autistic burnout,” she said.